Narrogin

 From Years 7 to 12 students are exposed to the increasingly complex sequences and steps involved in design tasks.
 They develop plans to manage design tasks, including safe and responsible use of materials and tools to successfully complete design tasks.
 Wood, Metals, Plastics, Graphics and Computer-Numeric-Controlled production techniques are used in design and manufacturing.

-Our Staff have strong connections to industry and guide our upperschool cohort with opportunities to study Building & Construction, and Materials Design and Technology in both Wood and Metals, along with VET qualifications, to ensure students can apply themselves to career opportunities in the highly competitive Western Australian job market.
+Our Staff have strong connections to industry and guide our upper school cohort with opportunities to study Building & Construction, and Materials Design and Technology in both Wood and Metals, to ensure students can apply themselves to career opportunities in the highly competitive Western Australian job market.

 Home Economics